 [* Simple, you say: just study more characters!
 But remember that in fossil specimens, the number of characters available for study is often severely limited.
 And studies of fossil time series have a central role to play in attempts to empirically measure stasis in groups of organisms.]

 How does the Lidgard/Love picture help us grapple with this problem?
 In a sense, it doesn’t.
 It simply reveals that the problem is not as bad as some have made it out to be, at least once we zoom out to survey the entire living fossil research agenda.
 This agenda has an internal structure, which can be rendered (more) transparent by attending to the adequacy criteria used to characterize living fossils and evaluate candidate explanations.
-Anyway, to do this is to appreciate that biologists have resources for operationalizing notions like “stasis” and for measuring empirical parameters like evolutionary rate.
+To do this is to appreciate that biologists have resources for operationalizing notions like “stasis” and for measuring empirical parameters like evolutionary rate in the context of particular research questions.
 So critics can stop worrying.
 “Living fossils” are complicated, sure, but biologists have the tools for navigating this complexity, and for negotiating part-whole ambiguities in a sensible way.

 * * *